Asi0Flammeus/LLM-QuizzMaker/README.md

 4. **Follow the On-screen Instructions**

-**Note**: Translations will be automatically stored in an associated subfolder into the `/outputs/` folder.
+**Note**: Quizzes will be automatically stored in an associated subfolder into the `/outputs/` folder.
 **Note 2:** A better installation process will be done soon™ with executable files for windows and linux.

-## Roadmap

-- [X] Language Selection
-- [X] Improved Output Organization
-- [ ] Comprehensive Testing and Continuous Integration
-- [ ] Integration with ChatGPT-4 Model
-- [ ] Development of a User-Friendly GUI
-- [ ] Integration with Additional LLM Models

 ## Contributing